-Do not operate the Sierra Wireless modem in areas where blasting is in progress, where explosive atmospheres may be present, near medical equipment, near life support equipment, or any equipment which may be susceptible to any form of radio interference.
-In such areas, the Sierra Wireless modem MUST BE POWERED OFF.
+Do not operate the Sierra Wireless modem in areas where cellular modems are not advised without proper device certifications.
+These areas include environments where cellular radio can interfere such as explosive atmospheres, medical equipment, or any other equipment which may be susceptible to any form of radio interference.
 The Sierra Wireless modem can transmit signals that could interfere with this equipment.
 Do not operate the Sierra Wireless modem in any aircraft, whether the aircraft is on the ground or in flight.
 In aircraft, the Sierra Wireless modem MUST BE POWERED OFF.
 When operating, the Sierra Wireless modem can transmit signals that could interfere with various onboard systems.

-Note: Some airlines may permit the use of cellular phones while the aircraft is on the ground and the door is open.
+Some airlines may permit the use of cellular phones while the aircraft is on the ground and the door is open.
 Sierra Wireless modems may be used at this time.